-Knaus also has achieved personal milestones along the way and is within reach of others.
-Notably, he’s the only crew chief in NASCAR history to have earned three consecutive championships – an accolade he achieved after guiding the No. 48 team to the 2006, 2007 and 2008 titles.
-All told, Knaus’ six championships are the most among active crew chiefs, and he needs two more to tie Hall of Famer Dale Inman.
+Knaus the only crew chief in NASCAR history to have earned five consecutive championships – a feat he achieved after guiding the No. 48 team to titles from 2006 through 2010.
+All told, the Rockford, Illinois, native’s seven championships rank as the second-most all-time among crew chiefs, one shy of NASCAR Hall of Famer Dale Inman’s record of eight.

-Knaus’ crew chief relationship with Johnson is the longest running in the current Cup garage, as well as with one sponsor Lowe’s which has partnered with the No. 48 team since its inception in 2001.
+Knaus’ crew chief- driver relationship with Johnson is currently the longest running in NASCAR, as is his relationship with full-season primary sponsor Lowe’s Home Improvement, which has partnered with the No. 48 team since its inception in 2001.

-After graduating from high school almost immediately moved to North Carolina to pursue a career in NASCAR.
-He took an engineering job, but ultimately realized he needed to relocate once more to make his racing dreams come true.
-In 1991, he moved to Alabama to work for Stanley Smith’s stock car team as a mechanic and fabricator.
+After graduating high school, Knaus moved to North Carolina to pursue a career in racing.
+He took an engineering job, but ultimately decided to again relocate to follow his passion.
+In 1991, he moved to Alabama to work for Stanley Smith’s NASCAR Cup Series team as a mechanic and fabricator.

-Two years later, Knaus’ determination paid off when he moved back to North Carolina after being offered a position on Jeff Gordon’s No. 24 Hendrick Motorsports team of driver Jeff Gordon.
-From 1993 to 1998, Knaus assumed a variety of duties under the direction of crew chief and mentor Ray Evernham.
+Two years later, Knaus’ determination paid off when he moved back to North Carolina after being offered a position on the No. 24 Hendrick Motorsports team of driver Jeff Gordon.
+From 1993 to 1998, he assumed a variety of duties under the direction of crew chief and mentor Ray Evernham.
 Knaus started in the body shop as an assistant and gradually worked his way through the ranks to the fabrication department.
-Eventually, he was put in charge of the body development for the No. 24 car and served as a tire changer for the team, proving an integral part of Gordon’s 1995 and 1997 championship efforts.
+Eventually, he was put in charge of body development and served as a tire changer for the team, proving to be an integral part of Gordon’s 1995 and 1997 NASCAR Cup Series championship efforts.

 After the 1997 season, Knaus left Hendrick Motorsports to pursue his dream of being a crew chief.
 The organization was stocked with a solid staff, but NASCAR Hall of Fame car owner Rick Hendrick vowed that he would one day bring back Knaus.
-Knaus spent the next few years gaining valuable experience throughout the industry.
-He was a car chief at Dale Earnhardt Inc. for driver Steve Park.
+He spent the next few years gaining valuable experience throughout the industry as a car chief at Dale Earnhardt Inc. for driver Steve Park.
 Knaus then went to work for Evernham Motorsports with driver Casey Atwood in 2000.
-The following year, Knaus was the crew chief for Melling Racing driver Stacy Compton, who won both poles at Talladega (Ala.)
-Superspeedway.
+The following year, Knaus was the crew chief for Melling Racing driver Stacy Compton, who won two poles at Talladega Superspeedway.

-In 2002, Knaus seized the opportunity to return to Hendrick Motorsports and he was named the crew chief as the organization expanded to a fourth Cup entry.
-Knaus was paired up with rookie driver Jimmie Johnson, and the duo opened the season with success right out of the gate by winning the pole position for the prestigious Daytona 500.
+In 2002, Knaus seized an opportunity to return to Hendrick Motorsports as the crew chief for the organization’s newly expanded fourth Cup team with rookie driver Johnson.
+The duo opened the season with success right out of the gate by winning the pole position for the prestigious Daytona 500.
 Shortly thereafter, Johnson and Knaus achieved the team’s first victory in just their 13th race together at Fontana, California.
 The pairing proved successful as they completed a stunning rookie season with three victories, six top-five finishes, 21 top-10s, four pole positions and a fifth-place result in the championship standings.

-In 2006, their persistence was rewarded.
-Johnson won his first Daytona 500 and Brickyard 400 trophies on his way to capturing his first Cup championship and the first for Knaus.
-Their success proved to be just the beginning.
-Under Knaus’ guidance, the No. 48 team went on to record a NASCAR-best five straight championships from 2006-2010.
+In 2006, their persistence was finally rewarded.
+Knaus and Johnson won their first Daytona 500 and Brickyard 400 trophies on the way to capturing their first NASCAR Cup Series championship.
+It proved to be just the beginning, as under Knaus’ guidance the No. 48 team went on to a record-setting five straight titles from 2006-10.
 During the dominating run, the No. 48 team scored 39 victories, 81 top-five finishes, 117 top-10s and 17 pole positions.

-Knaus opened the 2013 season with a relatively new No. 48 team and a brand-new Chevrolet SS.
-Viewing the change as an opportunity, the group recorded the first points-paying victory with Chevrolet’s Generation-6 race car by winning the season-opening Daytona 500.
-Knaus’ team remained ranked No. 1 in the driver standings for 28 of the series’ 36 race weekends and ultimately recorded its sixth Cup championship.
+Knaus and his team opened the 2013 season with a brand-new Chevrolet SS.
+Viewing the change as an opportunity, the group recorded the first points-paying victory with the Generation-6 race car by winning the season-opening Daytona 500.
+Knaus’ team remained ranked No. 1 in the standings for 28 of the series’ 36 race weekends and ultimately recorded its sixth Cup championship.

-The 2014 season proved to be a challenge for the 48 team.
-NASCAR made changes to the Chase to the Championship format and the No. 48 team found itself on the outside looking in after the Contender round.
-It was the first time the team finished outside the top-10 in the final standings in its storied Cup career.
-Despite the disappointing finish in the standings, the No. 48 team recorded four wins including its first win at Michigan International Speedway in 23 attempts.
-The team rounded out the season with 11 top-five and 20 top-10 finishes.
+The 2014 season proved to be a challenge.
+NASCAR made changes to the playoff format, and the No. 48 team found itself on the outside looking in after the second round.
+It was the first time the team finished outside the top 10 in the final standings.
+Despite the disappointing finish, the No. 48 team recorded four wins including its first win at Michigan International Speedway in 23 attempts.
+The team rounded out the season with 11 top-five finishes and 20 top-10s.